Dynamic Maintenance of Kernel Density Estimation Data Structure: From Practice to Theory: Our Data Structures

 \section{Our Data Structures}

 Our algorithm's high-level idea is the following.
 We apply importance sampling (Definition~\ref{def:importance_sampling}) to approximate kernel density at a query point $q$ efficiently.
 We want to sample data points with probability according to their contribution to the estimation.
-Ideally, given query point $q \in \R^d$ and data set $X \subset \R^d$, we can sample each data point in $X$ with probability proportional to inverse of the distance from query $q$.
+Ideally, given query point $q \in \R^d$ and data set $X \subset \R^d$, we can sample each data point in $X$ with probability proportional to the inverse of the distance from query $q$.
 Unfortunately, we have no access to query points when preprocessing.
 Hence we make use of LSH (Definition~\ref{def:LSH_family}) to overcome this problem.

 In general, given a query $q$, LSH can recover its near points with high probability while the probability of recovering far points is bounded by a small quantity.
-To apply LSH, we first run $R=\lceil \frac{1}{f_{\mathsf{KDE}}} \rceil$ rounds sampling, in which we sample each data points with probability $\frac{1}{2^r n f_{\mathsf{KDE}}}$ in $r$-th round.
+To apply LSH, we first run

+rounds sampling, in which we sample each data point with probability $\frac{1}{2^r n f_{\mathsf{KDE}}}$ in $r$-th round.
 Then we obtain $R$ subsampled data sets.
 Given query $q$, we use LSH to recover those points both in level set $L_r$ and the $r$-th subsampled data sets.
-Hence we obtain the sampled data points and the corresponding sampling rates (in other word "importance").
+Hence we obtain the sampled data points and the corresponding sampling rates (in other words ``importance'').
 Then we construct the estimator as in Definition~\ref{def:importance_sampling}.

 Finally, we repeat the estimation process independently and take the median to obtain $(1 \pm \epsilon)$ approximation with high probability.